Cost of Attendance (COA) Increase Request

-All expenses listed on the form must be supported by proper documentation.
-Expenses listed without supporting documentation will not be considered and your request will be denied.
+The Cost of Attendance Appeal Request Form submitted must document all expenses, and be supported by proper documentation.
+Expenses listed without supporting documentation will not be reviewed and your request will be denied.

 Note that SFS may limit the amount of a student’s increase for any reason, and must decline an increase if it is determined that the cost was not incurred during the current period of enrollment or if it is not an allowable education-related expense.

 SFS cannot increase the COA budget for the following unallowable expenses:

 - Costs incurred outside of the current academic year, including costs incurred before matriculation or after the final day of exams for the student’s final term

 - Costs incurred by a family member or other person, including a spouse, parent or roommate’s portion of rent or mortgage

 - Credit card or other consumer debt payments

 - Child support and other child care expenses (other than day care)